How to Grow and Cook With Chervil

 Delicate in flavor and pretty in leaf, this herb likes it cool

 Chervil is not an herb that makes you sit up and take notice.
 It doesn’t force itself upon you, pushing its way around the culinary dance floor like a rosemary or a sage.
 It is, in fact, a shy, retiring sort of herb.

 For a long time, chervil didn’t interest me.
 I couldn’t be bothered with this shrinking violet, which produced only sorry little wisps in my garden.
 But something spurred me to give chervil another chance, and I’m glad I did, for I wouldn’t want to be without it now.

-Chervil (Anthriscus cerefolium) is a hardy annual, in the same family as parsley and carrot.
-It’s a pretty plant, with a growth habit much like parsley’s, but chervil’s bright-green, flat leaves are cut along the edges, giving the plant a delicate, fringed look.
-The flavor of those leaves is equally delicate, an elusive, aniselike taste that dissipates with cooking.
-The plants grow to about 1 foot during their leaf stage, but reach 2-1⁄2 feet in flower.
+Chervil (Anthriscus cerefolium) is a hardy annual in the same family as parsley and carrot.
+It’s a pretty plant, with a growth habit much like parsley’s; however, chervil’s bright-green, flat leaves are cut along the edges, giving the plant a delicate, fringed look.
+The flavor of those leaves is equally delicate—an elusive, aniselike taste that dissipates with cooking.
+The plants grow to about 1 foot during their leaf stage but reach 2½ feet in flower.